Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 {{< glightbox href="/image_1734626952657_0.png" src="/image_1734626952657_0.png" alt="image.png" >}}

-Notice what happens at the end, when TSLA stock recently went parabolic.
-All the points on the chart are showing as SELLs!
+Notice what happens at the end, when TSLA stock recently went parabolic, every points on the chart are showing as SELL!

 In absolute terms -